 You can link your photos to other pages by following these steps:

 - If the link is to another page on your site, select the page from the drop down menu below Internal Link.

-- If the link is to a page on another website, enter the page's address in the box below External Link or Email Address.
+- If the link is to a page on another website, enter the page's URL in the box below External Link or Email Address.

-- If the link is to an email address, enter the address in the box below External Link or Email Address.
-(Example: firstname.lastname@example.org)
+- If the link is to an email address, enter the full email address in the box below External Link or Email Address.
+(Example: email@example.com)

-- Click the Set Link button next to the link type you've selected.
+- Click the Set Link button next to the link type you've selected to set the link.

 You can also create a link with text.

-Alternative text is used by search engines and screen readers, which are used by people with visual impairments.
+Alternative text is used by search engines and screen readers (for people with visual impairments).
 You should enter a short phrase that describes your photo.
 Entering alternative text is an important part of SEO.
-You can add alternative text to your photo by clicking the Caption and Alternative Text button with the icon that looks like a white tag, entering the text in the field labeled Alternative Text, and clicking Save.
+You can add alternative text to your photo by clicking the Caption and Alternative Text button (the white tag icon), entering the text in the field labeled Alternative Text, and clicking Save.

 When the Pinterest feature is turned on for an image, your visitors will see a Pin It button in the top right corner of the image when they hover over it with their cursor.
 You can find more information about Pinterest on their website.